 - 1.2.1 Calculate 10 percent of the fuel tank capacity mass as determined in 1.1.3. - 1.2.2 Remove this mass of ballast from the fuel tank, leaving 90 percent of the mass in the tank. - 1.2.3 Place both front seats in their mid-positions.
 If there is no notch at this position, set the seat in the nearest notch rearward (this will be done more completely in Section 6). - 1.2.4 Place a mass of equivalent to a Hybrid-III dummy (88kg with instrumentation and cables) on each of the front seats. - 1.2.5 Place 36kg in the luggage compartment of the vehicle.
 The normal luggage compartment should be used i.e. rear seats should not be folded to increase the luggage capacity.
 Spread the weights as evenly as possible over the base of the luggage compartment.
-If the weights cannot be evenly distributed, concentrate weights towards the centre of the compartment. - 1.2.6 In the child restraints recommended by the manufacturer, place masses equivalent to a 3 and a 11⁄2 year old child dummy on the rear driver seat and passenger seats respectively (15kg and 11kg).
-If the child restraints are not available at this time then default masses of 3kg should be added to the dummy masses. - 1.2.7 For two seater vehicles only, the mass of child dummies and child seats shall not be included in the reference load.
+If the weights cannot be evenly distributed, concentrate weights towards the centre of the compartment. - 1.2.6 In the child restraints to be used for testing, place masses equivalent to Q6 and Q10 child dummies on the rear driver seat and passenger seats respectively (23kg and 36kg).
+If the child restraints are not available at this time then default masses of 7kg and 2kg should be added to the dummy masses. - 1.2.7 For two seater vehicles only, the mass of child dummies and child seats shall not be included in the reference load.
 For vehicles with limited rear space, child seats and dummies shall be included in the reference load. - 1.2.8 Roll the vehicle back and forth to 'settle' the tyres and suspension with the extra weight on board.
 Weigh the front and rear axle weights of the vehicle.
 These loads are the "axle reference loads" and the total weight is the "reference mass" of the vehicle. - 1.2.9 Record the axle reference loads and reference mass in the test details.